Skip navigation

 Definitions

-Authorised officer is a University staff member who is contacted by a work party 24 hours per day seven days per week and is authorised by the local area Director to initiate search and rescue requests.
+Authorised officer is a University staff member who is contactable by a work party 24 hours per day seven days per week and is authorised by the local area Director to initiate search and rescue requests.
 They are the local liaison between the work party and the University.
 This role is split between people to cover required access times.

 Delegated officer is a person invested with authority to carry out the functions, powers and duties of, or to act on behalf of or represent others.
 A person who occupies an official position at the University, that position having been assigned authorities or powers by the Vice-Chancellor by way of the University’s delegations system.